eclipse-openj9/openj9/buildenv/Build_Instructions_V8.md

 :ledger:
 You must install a number of software dependencies to create a suitable build environment on your system:

 - [Cygwin for 64-bit versions of Windows](https://cygwin.com/install.html), which provides a Unix-style command line interface.
-Install all packages in the `Devel` category.
+Install all packages in the `Devel` category, which includes `mingw`, a minimalist subset of GNU tools for Microsoft Windows.
+OpenJ9 uses the mingw/GCC compiler during the build process.
 In the `Archive` category, install the packages `zip`, `unzip`, and `cpio`.
 Install any further package dependencies that are identified by the installer.
 More information about using Cygwin can be found [here](https://cygwin.com/docs.html).
 - [Windows JDK 7](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html), which is used as the boot JDK.
 - [Windows SDK 7 Debugging tools](https://www.microsoft.com/download/confirmation.aspx?id=8279).
 - [Microsoft Visual Studio Professional 2010](https://www.visualstudio.com/vs/older-downloads/).